 4. Ranch Dressing Soda: Lester’s Fixins soda from the United States is known for creating many unconventional flavors for its list of beverages, including its ranch dressing soda.
 The soda comes from the company founder’s obsession with ranch, but consumers have not been so obsessed with the drink itself; it is said to have a peculiar aftertaste combined with strange ranch aromas.

-5. Habushu: This traditional form of Okinawa rice liquor is embellished with a resting viper lying at the bottom of the container.
+5. Habushu: This traditional form of Okinawa rice liquor makes our list of weirdest beverages because it is embellished with a resting viper lying at the bottom of the container.
 The alcohol is preserved long enough to dissolve the viper’s venom until it is ready for consumption.

 6. Kumis: Consumed mainly in central Asia, Kumis is a tradition fermented milk drink.
 Mare’s milk is especially high in in sugar and allows fermentation to occur naturally.
 Even though this drink is not conventionally high is alcohol content, it is often distilled to be much more potent.